douglascorrea/todo-api/README.md

 # Todo API

 This project provides an API for managing todos and todo lists for users.
-It's built using Node.js, Express, Prisma, and PostgreSQL.
+It's built using Typescript, Node.js, Express, Prisma, and PostgreSQL.

 ## Features as required